Anshu creates history, becomes first Indian woman wrestler to reach World Ch'ship final | Sports-Games

 The reigning Asian champion had a tough opening bout against the 2019 World champion from Canada but came out trumps with a tactical 8-2 win in the pre-quarterfinals.
 A quick take-down move, followed by an expose together with some superb defence put Sarita 7-0 ahead by the time the first period was over.
 The only scoring point she conceded was a take-down move in the second period.
 She did not let Linda play her game, keeping her in lock positions.

-Later, the quarterfinal against Paruszewski turned out to be a tougher bout, in which the two wresters were largely restricted to standing fight which took a lot out of them.
+Later, the quarterfinal against Paruszewski turned out to be a tougher bout, in which the two wrestlers were largely restricted to standing fight which took a lot out of them.

 There was only one point-scoring move, a take down effected by Sarita late in the match and that sealed the outcome.